 Defensive Line: Charles Johnson, Star Lotulelei, Kawann Short, Greg Hardy, Dwan Edwards, Mario Addison, Kony Ealy, Wes Horton, Colin Cole

-Thought Process: If it’s not broke don’t fix it.
+Thought Process: I said it last week and I’ll say it again, if it’s not broke don’t fix it.
 The Defensive Line and Linebackers are the obvious strengths of the team.
 A nine man rotation allows for fresh bodies most of the game.
 Having Charles Johnson, Greg Hardy and Kony Ealy in the rotation allows for creative scheming up front as all three can slide inside to allow for more pass rush on the field.

 Linebackers: Luke Kuechly, Thomas Davis, Chase Blackburn, AJ Klein, Jason Williams, D.J.
 Smith